Deepan-Karmakar/p5.js-tutorial/Getting-started-with-WebGL-in-p5.md

 translate(100,100,-100);
 box();
 ```
 This code draws a box, then translates our model matrix 100 units to the right, 100 units down, and 100 units away from the viewer, and finally draws another box at the new translated origin.
 There are two important things to note here.
 First, translate() always applies to draw functions called afterward.
 Second, you may have noticed we use the generic term, “units,” instead of “pixels”.
 The reason for this is because the actual distance of translation largely depends on our virtual camera view.
 Model Matrix + View Matrix (i.e. camera) creates the perceived translation distance.
 In the next section we’ll discuss the virtual camera in greater detail but before we do that, let’s talk about rotation.
 Another type of model matrix transformation in 3D is rotate().
-There are 4 different rotation functions in webgl mode:
+There are 4 different rotation functions in WEBGL mode:

 ```
 rotate(angle, [x,y,z]);